 We value the importance of music for pleasure, for mental health and well-being.
 Through opportunities to listen and enjoy a wide range of music, children will learn that music can support their emotional well-being and nurture their mental health.

 Music is taught weekly throughout the year.
-Through the use of Kapow Primary and our own music plans from Nursery to Year 2 we aim to inspire children to create, experience and participate in great arts and culture.
+Through the use of Charanga Music and our own music plans from Nursery to Year 2 we aim to inspire children to create, experience and participate in great arts and culture.
 Our Nursery follows a bespoke long term plan based on the Development Matters for 3-4years.
 Starting from each child’s needs, experience and interests in music from birth, the Nursery provides the foundation for later learning in Reception and Key Stage 1.
-Reception and Key Stage 1 builds on previous knowledge and skills, following the Kapow scheme of work, a holistic approach in which individual strands of Performing, Listening, Composing, The history of music and The inter-related dimensions of music are woven together to create engaging and enriching learning experiences.
+Reception and Key Stage 1 builds on previous knowledge and skills, following the Charanga Music scheme of work, a holistic approach in which individual strands of Performing, Listening, Composing and The inter-related dimensions of music are woven together to create engaging and enriching learning experiences.

-Each five lesson unit combines the strands within a cross curricular topic designed to capture children’s imagination and encourage them to explore music with enthusiasm and enjoyment.
+Each six step unit combines the strands within a cross curricular topic designed to capture children’s imagination and encourage them to explore music with enthusiasm and enjoyment.
 Over the course of the scheme, children are taught how to sing fluently and expressively, and play tuned and untuned instruments with increasing control and accuracy.
 They will be introduced to and gradually learn to recognise and name the interrelated dimensions of music – pitch, duration, tempo, structure, texture, and dynamics – and start to use these expressively in their own improvisations and compositions.
-Kapow offers CPD for teachers to support the teaching of each unit of work.
+Charanga Music offers CPD for teachers to support the teaching of each unit of work.

 In Early Years music is organised to include some group adult led activities such as daily singing of Nursery rhymes and songs in Nursery, plus a range of opportunities for independent and adult supported musical activities within the continuous provision both indoors and outside.
 Enhancements are added throughout the year as appropriate such as recorded music and scarves for Indian dancing or party music and props for birthday party games.